chenfeiyi/PBACalib/README.md

   ### Description

 - This is the original work on livox-camera extrinsic calibration.
 The corresponding paper is " Feiyi.
 Chen, Liang.
 Li, Shuyang.
 Zhang, Jin.
 Wu and Lujia.
 Wang, "[PBACalib: Targetless Extrinsic Calibration for High-Resolution LiDAR-Camera System Based on Plane-Constrained Bundle Adjustment," in IEEE Robotics and Automation Letters, 2022.](https://ieeexplore.ieee.org/abstract/document/9968080/)".
+You can visit our [website](https://ram-lab.com/file/site/fusionportable/calibration/pbacalib/) to find more details and the supplementary
 - This work is implemented by Matlab.
 <img src="matlab/figures/overview.png" width = "60%" alt="Overview" align=center />